-- Refrigerator: store leftover lemon frosting in an airtight container in the fridge for up to 4 days.
+- Refrigerator: store leftover frosting in an airtight container in the fridge for up to 4 days.
 To use again, pull the frosting out to room temperature for about 30 minutes before whipping until light and fluffy again.

 - Freezer: freeze leftover frosting in freezer bags or another airtight container for up to 2 months.
 To thaw, transfer to the fridge overnight.
 Once you are ready to use it, pull it out to room temperature for about 30 minutes and then whip until light and fluffy.